aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 he moves right and it opens.
 ```

-The code defines the meaning of two kinds of actions (Events), one of which applies to a player, and the other applies to a door.
-In the sentence `he moves right and it opens` the first pronoun ("he") resolves to the player because it is used as the subject of the verb "to move", whereas the second pronoun "it" resolves to the door because it is used as the subject of the verb "to open".
+The previous code defines the meaning of two kinds of actions (Events), one of which applies to a player, and the other applies to a door.
+In the sentence `he moves right and it opens`, the first pronoun ("he") resolves to the player because "he" is used as the subject of the verb "to move", whereas the second pronoun ("it") resolves to the door because "it" is used as the subject of the verb "to open".

 As a side note: as of now there is no distinction between the pronouns (between the strings) "he" and "it", they are just synonyms to the interpreter.
-The example would have worked the same if those two pronouns had been swapped around.
+The example would have worked the same if those two pronouns had been swapped.

 The world model's state after the execution of that last sentence will be one where the door has the property "state" set to the value "open", and the player has the property "x-coord" set to the numerical value 1.0.

 === 2.
 Fish

-The second example shows that the system of revisable rules work, by defining a general rule and a specific one, and checking that they correctly apply to the relevant individuals.
+The second example showcases revisable rules, by defining a general rule and a specific one, and checking that they correctly apply to the relevant individuals.

 #linebreak()